 Diving with nitrox limits how deep you can go so why should you dive with nitrox?

-The depth you can dive with nitrox is dependent on the percentage of oxygen you have mixed in with your air.
+The depth you can dive with nitrox dependents on the percentage of oxygen you have mixed in with your air.
 The most common enriched air nitrox mixes for scuba divers is 32% and 36% oxygen, but how deep can you dive with this amount of oxygen?

-How deep can you dive with nitrox depends on the oxygen percentage.
-For example 32% nitrox: max depth 33 metres (110 feet) & 36% nitrox: 28 metres (90 feet).
-Why you should dive with nitrox is because it extends your dive time, which in some cases is nearly double that of atmospheric air at the maximum dive depths for nitrox.
+So how deep can you dive with nitrox?
+With 32% nitrox you can dive to a maximum depth of 33 metres (110 feet).
+Whereas with 36% nitrox this reduces to 28 metres (90 feet).
+Nitrox extends your dive time and in some cases is nearly double that of atmospheric air at the maximum dive depths for nitrox.

 How deep can you dive with nitrox?